cloudmesh-community/fa18-523-66/paper/paper.md

 Popular analytic tools include - goal seeking and scenario analysis, automated forecasting, decision trees, text analytics and network diagrams. [@article-SAS-Visual-Analytics]

 ### SAS VIsual Statistics:
+> "It provides a drag-and-drop web browser interface that empowers multiple users to explore massive data, and then interactively and
+> iteratively create descriptive and predictive models". [@article-SAS-Visual-Statistics]

+Statisticians are most often faced with the challenge of vhoosing the right model that fits the data.
+As the amont of data to be analyzed keeps increasing, this can prove to be a very time-consuming task.
+SAS Visual Statistics allows users to generate reports that detail model comparision summaries, misclassification tables and ROC charts.
+The software includes an interactive slider that manipulates thresholds preset by the user. [@article-SAS-Visual-Statistics]

 ### SAS Visual Data Mining and Machine Learning:
 > "In addition to innovative machine learning and deep learning techniques for analyzing structured and unstructured data, it integrates > all other tasks in your analytical processes.
 From data preparation and exploration to model development and deployment, multiple